 You can save a lot of money by booking your flight and accommodation early.
 This is especially important if you are planning to go during the holidays as flights and hotels can become fully booked during those periods.
 Prices also rise at peak periods.
 Research best flight dates , airlines and routes using an online tool such as Skyscanner ( tips for using Skyscanner to save money here), research your vacation accommodation using whichever online booking engine you prefer.
 We’re big fans of Agoda as they have a great range, great prices and superb customer service.

 There is much talk of a “golden period” the perfect time to book your airline tickets in advance, we find that it makes limited difference if you stay slightly flexible with your exact dates.
+Booking more that 3 weeks from departure always seems cheapest for us, any closer and prices rise.

 Book an Airport Parking or Other Transport to Your Departure Point